jasongitmail/super-sitemap/README.md

   // Splat/rest params use TanStack's bare `$` segment.
   '/docs/$': ['intro/getting-started'],

-  // Locale params can appear in keys, but locale values come from `locales`;
+  // Keep locale segments in the key, but omit locale values from the value
-  // only non-locale params are provided here.
+  // array because locale values are specified once at the config level.
   '/$locale/blog/$slug': ['hello-world'],
   '/{-$locale}/docs/$slug': ['intro'],